QsanJohnson/goiscsi/README.md

 # goiscsi
-A go package for iSCSI utility to manage iSCSI disk.
+A go package for iSCSI utility to manage iSCSI disk. <br>
-Functions
+It provides the following functions,
 - Login
 - GetDisk
 - Logout